mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 Publish Conan packages in your project’s Package Registry.
 Then install the packages whenever you need to use them as a dependency.

+To publish Conan packages to the Package Registry, add the Package Registry as a remote and authenticate with it.

+Then you can run `conan` commands and publish your package to the Package Registry.

 ## Build a Conan package

 This section explains how to install Conan and build a package for your C/C++ project.